Europanto

 The main concept of Europanto is that there are no fixed rules—merely a set of suggestions.
 This means that anybody can start to speak Europanto immediately; on the other hand, it is the speaker's responsibility to draw on an assumed common vocabulary and grammar to communicate.

-Marani wrote regular newspaper columns about the language and published a novel using it.
+Marani wrote regular newspaper columns about the language and published a novel (Las Adventures des Inspector Cabillot) using it.
 As of 2005 he was no longer actively promoting it.

 Origin of the name

 The language's name "europanto" is a portmanteau of Europa (the word for Europe in some European languages) and the Greek root παντώς- ("pantos-"; in English "all", "whole") and bears an intentional similarity with the name of the most widely spoken constructed international auxiliary language, Esperanto.

 Language code

 The ISO 639-3 standard draft used to have the code eur for this constructed language, but it was retired on 16 January 2009, with the reason “Nonexistent”.
-For this reason, it is also not a valid language subtag for BCP 47 as it was not registered in the IANA Language Subtags Registry (waiting for a decision for the deletion request that was initiated in 2008, but also because ISO 639-3 was still a draft, as well as ISO 5646 which was still not published to allow importing standard ISO 639-3 codes in this registry on 29 July 2009).
+For this reason, it is also not a valid language subtag for BCP 47 as it was not registered in the IANA Language Subtags Registry (waiting for a decision for the deletion request that was initiated in 2008, but also because ISO 639-3 was still a draft, as well as RFC 5646 which was still not published to allow importing standard ISO 639-3 codes in this registry on 29 July 2009).